 But, that was in the day-time.
 In the night time, the park was close to a dead area.
 No events, no shops open, nothing to do but waste time if you wanted to come here.
 The only option to do here was the mini-game that happens inside the forest.

 Now, exiting the forest entrance, was a figure clothed in black.
 Its height was normal, not very tall and nor very short.
-It walked for the middle of the plaza.
+It walked to the middle of the plaza.

 Perhaps, it was thirsty, so it went to the vending machine.
 It looked at the water's number and dialed the correct formation, but no sound was heard from its actions.
 When the bottle dropped, it extended its gloved hands to pick it up, but, the moment it grabbed the bottle, a series of glitches appeared around the item, making it disappear from its hand soon after.